What is Identity Theft?

 Use credit monitoring and fraud alerts

-Credit monitoring and fraud alerts are two available tools to help protect yourself against identity theft.
-It’s helpful to regularly check your credit reports for any changes or strange activity.
-Adding a fraud alert to your credit report or credit card also lets creditors know they should take additional steps to verify your identity before approving new lines of credit or accessing your credit report.
+Credit monitoring and fraud alerts are 2 tools that can help protect you against identity theft.
+Looking through your credit reports is a great way to check your overall financial health and help ensure there has been no suspicious activity.
+Adding a fraud alert to your credit report or credit card allows creditors to take additional steps to verify your identity before approving new lines of credit or accessing your credit report.

 What to do if you’re a victim of identity theft

-If you think you are the victim of identity theft, it’s important to report it immediately.
-You should first contact the Federal Trade Commission (FTC) at IdentityTheft.gov.
-You may also need to contact local law enforcement and file a police report.
+If you think you’re a victim of identity theft, reporting it immediately may help limit the damage.
+You can contact the Federal Trade Commission (FTC).
+Contacting local law enforcement and filing a police report might also be necessary.

 Alert your banks, credit card companies and any other financial institutions as soon as possible.
-After you review your credit reports with the major credit bureaus, freeze your credit, replace your existing cards and set up fraud alerts to block any new unauthorized accounts from being created.
-Continue to regularly check your credit reports for any suspicious or unfamiliar accounts or transactions.
+Consider reviewing your credit reports with the major credit bureaus as well to note any suspicious or unfamiliar accounts or transactions.
+Freezing your credit, replacing your existing cards and setting up fraud alerts may also be necessary to block any new unauthorized accounts from being created.

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.